-4.13 Emergency Management Programme
+23.4.13 Emergency Management Programme

 Element Emergency management Operational policy Manage risks associated with emergency events Minimise impacts to surrounding areas from emergency events, within the scope of the Project.
 Performance criteria Comply with emergency response plan Maintain adequate monitoring of weather warning systems for floods, bushfires and other extreme weather events.
-Implementation strategy • Establish health and safety management systems in consultation with emergency services as necessary and applicable (Sections 2.8 and 2.9)
+Implementation strategy Establish health and safety management systems in consultation with emergency services as necessary and applicable (Sections 23.2.8 and 23.2.9) Incorporate flood, storm and cyclone, extreme heat, bushfire and landslide response procedures in emergency response plan Educate staff in relation to flood, storm and cyclone, extreme heat, bushfire Educate staff in relation to hood, stoff and cyclone, extreme fleat, bushfire and landslide management Educate staff in relation to bushfire prevention, including management of cigarettes and maintain firefighting capability at site Develop and train staff in procedures for welding, and other activities with high risk of starting fires Maintain fire breaks around areas identified as being potential sources of ignition Construction staff to monitor Bureau of Meteorology warnings and take required precautions and site evacuation as necessary In the event of an emergency Implement hazard response procedures and provide appropriate warnings Establish and maintain contact with local police, fire and ambulance services Communicate with police in in relation to need for road closure.
+Monitoring Monitor Bureau of Meteorology warnings for flood, bushfire and other severe weather events Liaise with emergency services (in particular QFES) and be on look-out for any fires in the vicinity of the weirs.
+Corrective action Take required precautions and site evacuation if necessary All Project employees and sub-contractors will be retrained in emergency

-Element Emergency management Undertake a bushfire site assessment to determine level of risk and to inform the development of emergency response plans Incorporate flood, storm and cyclone, extreme heat, bushfire and landslide response procedures in emergency response plan Educate staff in relation to flood, storm and cyclone, extreme heat, bushfire and landslide management Educate staff in relation to bushfire prevention, including management of cigarettes and maintain firefighting capability at site • Develop and train staff in procedures for welding, and other activities with high risk of starting fires Maintain fire breaks around areas identified as being potential sources of ignition Construction staff to monitor Bureau of Meteorology warnings and take required precautions and site evacuation as necessary In the event of an emergency Implement hazard response procedures and provide appropriate warnings Establish and maintain contact with local police, fire and ambulance services Communicate with police in in relation to need for road closure.
-Monitoring Monitor Bureau of Meteorology warnings for flood, bushfire and other severe weather events • Liaise with emergency services (in particular QFES) and be on look-out for any fires in the vicinity of the weirs.
-Corrective action Take required precautions and site evacuation if necessary • All Project employees and sub-contractors will be retrained in emergency management if the Emergency Management Programme is not being implemented; and will modify work practices as required and instructed by the Environmental Manager/Officer, with managerial support.
+Element Emergency management management if the Emergency Management Programme is not being implemented; and will modify work practices as required and instructed by the Environmental Manager/Officer, with managerial support.

-5. Operation management plans
+23.5 Operation management plans